 Charlotte's Web is a classic for a reason.
 The characters in this book are so different, creating a wonderful, multi-layered dynamic between the cast of friends.
 Charlotte, the spider, has a caring, selfless demeanor.
 She's kind of the voice of reason.
 Then, we have Wilbur, the pig.
 He's very self-effacing.
 In a way, he's a student of Charlotte's wisdom.

-Here's a simple line from Wilbur that packs an emotional punch:
+To see how Wilbur is different from Charlotte, here's a simple line from Wilbur that packs an emotional punch.

 "But Charlotte," said Wilbur, "I'm not terrific."

 As we write, our voice tends to evolve naturally.
-Everything from our tone, to our word selection, to the way we punctuate our sentences make up an author's voice.
+Everything from our tone to our word selection to the way we punctuate our sentences makes up an author's voice.
 For example, do you like to insert a lot of clauses and phrases in between commas?
 Or, do you prefer short, choppy sentences like Hemingway?

-An author's voice speaks to their style, which is usually more apparent in third-person narratives.
-While character voice comes through in each of the characters, author voice is apparent in the narration itself.
+An author's voice speaks to their style.
+While character voice comes through in each of the characters, the author's voice is apparent in the narration itself.
 In the sizable bits of storytelling between dialogue, you'll be able to note the author's general tone.

-Now, let's take a look at a sample from Ernest Hemingway, the master of clear, succinct writing.
+Now, let's look at a sample from Ernest Hemingway, the master of clear, succinct writing.
 It wasn't that his sentences were long or short.
 He believed in a mixture of the two.
-It was his avoidance of superfluous words, particularly adverbs, and a desire to "cut to the chase."
+It was his avoidance of superfluous words, particularly adverbs, and a desire to cut to the chase.
 According to statistician Ben Blatt, Hemingway only used 80 -ly adverbs in a span of 10,000 words.
 Here's an example from The Sun Also Rises: